eclipse-vertx/vert.x/core_manual_java.md

                    .setKeyStorePath("/path/to/keystore/holding/client/cert/client-keystore.jks")
                    .setKeyStorePassword("password");

+<a id="flow-control"> </a>
 # Flow Control - Streams and Pumps

-There are several objects in vert.x that allow data to be read from and written to in the form of Buffers.
+There are several objects in Vert.x that allow data to be read from and written to in the form of Buffers.

-All operations in the vert.x API are non blocking; calls to write data return immediately and writes are internally queued.
+In Vert.x, calls to write data return immediately and writes are internally queued.

 It's not hard to see that if you write to an object faster than it can actually write the data to its underlying resource then the write queue could grow without bound - eventually resulting in exhausting available memory.

-To solve this problem a simple flow control capability is provided by some objects in the vert.x API.
+To solve this problem a simple flow control capability is provided by some objects in the Vert.x API.

-Any flow control aware object that can be written to implements `org.vertx.java.core.streams.ReadStream`, and any flow control object that can be read from is said to implement `org.vertx.java.core.streams.WriteStream`.
+Any flow control aware object that can be written-to implements `org.vertx.java.core.streams.ReadStream`, and any flow control object that can be read-from is said to implement `org.vertx.java.core.streams.WriteStream`.

 Let's take an example where we want to read from a `ReadStream` and write the data to a `WriteStream`.